verrazzano/verrazzano/install/install-olcne.md

 DNS CNAME records in same way.

 ### 4. Do the Verrazzano install
-During install of Verrazzano these steps should be performed on the OLCNE operator node.
+During install of Verrazzano these steps should be performed on the Oracle Linux Cloud Native Environment operator node.

 Clone the Verrazzano install repository
 ```